apache/allura/Allura/docs/guides/permissions.rst

 There are also likely to be some permissions that you want to assign to particular people or roles for a particular `Artifact` such as a particular bug in the ticket tracker.
-PyForge supports this via an ACL field on every `Artifact` instance.
+Allura supports this via an ACL field on every `Artifact` instance.

 Permission hierarchy